Rajakili

-Rajakili is a 2024 Indian Tamil-language crime drama film directed by Umapathy Ramaiah and written, scored by Thambi Ramaiah.
+Rajakili is a 2024 Indian Tamil-language crime drama film directed by Umapathy Ramaiah who wrote the screenplay from a story by his father Thambi Ramaiah, who also composed the music.
 The film stars Thambi Ramaiah and Samuthirakani in the lead roles and produced by Suresh Kamatchi of V House Productions.
 Other cast members include Suveta Shrimpton, Deepa Shankar, Daniel Annie Pope, Pala.
 Karuppiah, Aadukalam Naren, Krish, Praveen G, Miyashree Sowmya and others in supporting roles.
 The technical work consists of cinematography by Kedarnath and S. Gopinath, background music by Sai Dinesh, audio by Tapas Nayak, and editing by R Sudharshan.

-Rajakili released in theatres on 27 December 2024.
+Rajakili was released in theatres on 27 December 2024.

 Plot

 Anandan, the founder of Annai Madi Anbalayam orphanage, rescues a beggar rummaging through a dustbin.
 He brings the beggar to his orphanage, cleansing and feeding him.
 The beggar clings to a bag, refusing to relinquish it.
 While the beggar sleeps, Anandan discovers a diary within the bag's wrappings.
 The diary reveals the beggar's true identity: Murugappa Sendrayar, a self-made business magnate and devotee of Lord Murugar.

 Sendrayar's life unfolds through the diary.
 His wife, Deivanai, suspects him of infidelity and treats him with disdain.
 Sendrayar ventures into the textile business, following the advice of his college correspondent, and his spiritual guru.
 Deivanai's suspicions intensify when Sendrayar hires a new salesgirl, Vallimalar "Valli."
 After Deivanai's confrontation, Sendrayar consoles Valli and pays her salary.
 Impressed by Sendrayar's kindness, Valli decides to marry him, with her husband, Ganapathi, and Sendrayar's guru consenting to the union.
 However, Deivanai vows to destroy Sendrayar's reputation and wealth as society labels him as a womanizer.
 Chinthamani, manipulates her daughter, Visakashree "Visaka", into seducing Sendrayar.
 Entrapped, Sendrayar provides Visaka and her family with a lavish settlement.
 The college correspondent advises him to avoid multiple relationships and his guru also disapproves of his marriage to Visaka.

 Sendrayar faces political pressure to relinquish his company's rights to an influential politician, brokered by Thamaraiselvi IAS.
 However, Sendrayar refuses to comply.
 Meanwhile, Visaka develops romantic feelings for her dance instructor, Albert, and soon marries him in a church.
 Sendrayar's associate, Antony witnesses the marriage but is instructed not to intervene.
 Months later, Visaka discovers Albert's dark past: he is a drunkard and a womanizer.
 Despite this, Sendrayar rescues Albert from a critical situation, where he had cheated a woman out of ₹15 lakhs.
 However, Albert begins to torment Visaka, exploiting her past relationship with Sendrayar.
 Further, he blackmails Sendrayar, demanding ₹20 crore thereby threatening to expose his past relationship with Visaka.
 Sendrayar orders his men, Antony, Neermegam, and Shahul, to eliminate Albert.
 However, he soon regrets this decision.
 But Sendrayar's men had pretended to kill Albert, deceiving him.
 Enraged, he banishes his men and so Antony and his associates, seeking revenge, kidnap Albert and murder him in the Kodaikanal forest.